The Ten Commandments, or any similar set of rules, by any other name, are necessary to maintain order in society.

 "God said...but don't bother with that silliness..."

 And the most disturbing part of this whole approach is, after all his own words about how important God's holy day is to Him, Mr. Mehl doesn't even bother to find out what day it actually is.
 Nope.
 It is the seventh day of the week - what we call Saturday, re-named by man in the pagan way after the Roman God Saturn (Wikipedia).
 God called it the Sabbath, but we just can't handle that - too Jewish.
+And, it's not even Saturday, but the period from Friday night at sundown to Saturday night sundown.

 You notice anything about the commanments?